affording-open/package-sandboxing/README.md

 with restricted capabilities.

-The xz compromise did not use this route, but it was a case of malicious build scripts not being caught during the sofware distributions process.
+The xz compromise did not use this route, but it was a case of malicious build scripts not being caught during the software distributions process.
 While library sandboxing would have prevented it, there would still then be one other way open for a package with a malicious build script that provides this library.
 It could influence the package build so that the resulting package